freebsd-net/tcp-testsuite/snd-syn/README.md

 1. When using `getsockopt()` with the level `IPPROTO_TCP` and name `TCP_KEEPINIT`, the value 0 instead of the actual value used is returned when the default value inherited from the sysctl variable `net.inet.tcp.keepinit` is used.
    A similar bug exists for using `getsockopt()` with the name `TCP_KEEPIDLE`, `TCP_KEEPINTVL`, and `TCP_KEEPCNT`.
+   A fix for this is under review: [D7833](https://reviews.freebsd.org/D7833).
 2. The sysctl variable `net.inet.tcp.rexmit_drop_options` is not described in the `TCP(4)` man page.
 The description of the sysctl variable (when displayed with `sysctl -d net.inet.tcp.rexmit_drop_options` states that no options will be used from the third and later retransmits of the SYN-segment.
 However, the MSS option is not dropped.